Differentiable Tree Search Network: Experiments

 \subsubsection{Navigation}

 For our navigation task, which is relatively small in size, we are able to compute the optimal policy for any given state and configuration.
 We employ the value iteration algorithm for this purpose, as detailed by~\citet{sutton2018reinforcement}.
 At the beginning of each episode, we formulate a random passage through the central hall.
 Subsequently, we also randomly determine the starting position of the robot within the hall and its goal position outside of it.
-Taking a cue from our approach with Procgen, we collect a total of $1000$ expert trajectories for training.
+We collect a total of $1000$ expert trajectories for training.
 Each of these trajectories incorporates a sequence comprising states, actions, rewards, and Q-values observed throughout the episode.